 Schizophrenia is not as common as other mental health disorders, but the symptoms are debilitating.
-The compassionate team at Creative Care, with facilities in Calabasas, and Woodland Hills California, specializes in the management and treatment of schizophrenia and can provide the care you or a loved one need to improve quality of life.
+The compassionate team at Creative Care, specializes in the management and treatment of schizophrenia and can provide the care you or a loved one need to improve quality of life.
 To learn more about the inpatient treatment program, call us today.

 Schizophrenia is a severe mental health disorder that significantly impacts how you feel, think, and behave.
 People with this mental health disorder have an altered view of reality and may experience hallucinations, delusions, and disturbances in thinking that are disabling.